ankitasks1/ENCODE/README.md

 write.table(merged_encode_peak_count_1000bp_clustered_count_sort_pos_cutoff50, "merged_encode_peak_count_1000bp_clustered_count_sort_pos_cutoff50.txt", sep="\t", append = F,quote=F, col.names=T, row.names = F)
 </code>

+# Further plan with Encode project
+1. Change the way scores are calculated.
+Use appropriate test.
+Calculate Score how?????????????????
+2. Create summit using intervals as before and instead of outputting 1 report the read number in the final output file
+3. Create occupancy matrix from 3 columns file
+4. Correlation score calculation
+5. MCL clustering, KNN, PCA, UMAP
+6. Update nextflow main script accordingly
+7.
 ###### Note: merged_encode_peak_count_1000bp_clustered_count_sort_pos_cutoff50.txt contains regions which are 1000 bp and bound by >=50 CAPs.
 So this file will be used for selecting only those peaks from all CAPs which intersect with these regions.